jiahanericsson/jiahanjiang.github.io/creme-patissiere/index.md

 pour mixture back into the casserole with milk boiling

-stir continuously with spatula and let boil for ~3 minutes (or until mixture can make tracks on spatula)
+stir continuously with spatula and let boil for ~3 minutes

 take off the heat, add cubed butter, and mix until completely dissolved